 In 2019, Easter falls on Sunday, April 21, and whether you celebrate the holiday or not, there are plenty of attractions and activities available all weekend long, including on Good Friday.
 Though many local establishments will be closed in observation of the holiday, some restaurants, free events, and shops will be open.

 Whether you want to have a traditional Easter brunch or just want to relax at a spa, there's plenty to do on your spring trip to Montreal.
 Visit each location's website to check for holiday hours of operation, admission prices, and travel details.

 01 of 09

-With or without family, Easter Sunday brunch has its mouth-watering perks, and Montreal has several restaurants featuring special holiday menus in 2018.
+With or without family, Easter Sunday brunch has its mouth-watering perks, and Montreal has several restaurants featuring special holiday menus.
 Maison Boulud, a French restaurant in the Golden Square Mile neighborhood of Montreal, serves a three-course shared meal, including a selection of shared appetizers, individual main dishes, and shared desserts.
 Alternatively, Le Restaurant Sinclair in the Old Montreal neighborhood features a cheaper Easter buffet all day.

 02 of 09

 For those who don't want a traditional (or expensive) Easter brunch, Montreal's sugar shack season comes to a close just after the holiday, so it might be your last chance to enjoy a cabane à sucre meal.
 Sugar shacks are where maple sap is processed into maple syrup, one of Quebec's biggest exports, and the traditional meals served here are Canada's version of comfort food.
 While you can stay in Montreal and visit some urban recreation sugar shacks, the real deal can only be found a little bit outside the city.

 03 of 09